 a wide range of phenomena on both individual and institutional levels- stereotypes and myths, outright disdain and dislike, simple avoidance of contact, and discriminatory practices in housing, employment, and services of all kinds.Butler 1975

-Whenever you think to ask someone about their age, consider the ways and tips I mentioned above.
+When you ask someone about their age, consider the ways and tips I mentioned above.
 Ask about someone’s age, if there is any valid reason, otherwise not.
-Be polite in not only your words but in body language and voice tone.
+Be polite in your words, body language, and voice tone.

 Thanks for reading.